0chain/zboxcli/README.md

 ## Delete

 Use `delete` command to delete your file on the allocation.
+Only the owner of the application can delete a file.

 | Parameter  | Required | Description                   | Default | Valid values |
 |------------|----------|-------------------------------|---------|--------------|